jmcastagnetto/gbif-pl-dashboard/README.md

       - A range slider that can be used to filter by a given year range
       - A bar plot showing the number of individuals observed per year
       - A map showing the locations of the observations, clustering nearby observations so as to not clutter the visualization.
-        - The map has, by default `CartoDB.Positron` tiles which are a bit subdued, with the possibility of selecting a more detailed set of tiles: `OpenStreetMap`
+        - The map has, by default, `CartoDB.Positron` tiles which are a bit subdued, with the possibility of selecting a more detailed set of tiles: `OpenStreetMap`
         - Also, the map is purposedly limiting the zoom to level 6, which is about country level, to avoid users zooming out too far.
   - On the sidebar there are three tabs/sections:
     - The dashboard visualization
-    - A short about page
+    - A short "about" page
     - Information about the sources of the data and images.
 - `server.R`: the processing logic for the Application
   - This makes use of the `gbifServer()` function defined in the module `R/mod_gbif.R`